-Let $T$ be the Andr\'e II trees on $[n]$.
+Let $T$ be an Andr\'e II tree on $[n]$.
 For $1\leq i\leq n$, we label the vertex $i$ in $T$ as follows: \begin{itemize} \item If $i$ is a leaf and $\Delta^{T}_{I\!I}(i)=k$, then label it by $x_k$; \item If $i$ has only one child and $\Delta^{T}_{I\!I}(i)=k$, then label it by $y_{k-1}$; \item If $i$ has two children, then it is left unlabeled. \end{itemize} Fig. \ref{labelAndre2} shows the grammatical labeling of the Andr\'e II tree $T$.

 The weight $\omega$ of $T$ is defined to be the product of all labels of $T$ arranged in $\AIO$ order.
 For the example above, we see that the weight of $T$ is

 To prove Theorem \ref{thm:q-AndreII}, we aim to show that the following assertion: For $n\geq 0$,